Updated: January 9, 2025

-More people than ever before are embracing remote working, due to the transition to working anywhere in the world and the flexibility in working hours.
-Working remotely is getting more popular among young expats who like to move around the world freely.
-If you’re considering working remotely in Portugal, in this article we will give you all the information you will need to know and why you should consider Portugal as your next destination for remote working.
+Working remotely is especially getting more popular among young expats who like to move around the world freely and enjoy flexible working hours.
+If you’re considering working remotely in Portugal, this article will give you all the information you need to know.

-According to the Work from Wherever Index released by Kayak, the world’s leading travel search engine, Portugal ranked #1 as the best country in the world for remote work, ahead of countries like Spain, Romania, and Japan, thanks to its accessibility for remote workers, great weather, safety, and high English proficiency.
+According to the Work from Wherever Index released by Kayak, the world’s leading travel search engine, Portugal ranked first as the best country in the world for remote work, ahead of Spain, Romania, Mauritius, and Japan, thanks to its accessibility for remote workers, Portugal’s quality of life, great weather, safety, and high English proficiency.

-Working remotely in Portugal is a great choice for freelancers and remote workers, considering the low cost of living, internet connectivity, and wide range of activities.
-It’s also worth mentioning that Portugal ranked the world’s best country for digital nomads in 2022
+Portugal remote work is a great choice for freelancers and digital nomads, considering the low cost of living, internet connectivity, and wide range of activities to enjoy once the laptop closes at the end of the day.

 In the first two and half months after the Digital Nomad Visa was launched, Portugal granted more than 200 Digital Nomad Visas.
+As of December 2024, Portugal has issued over 2,600 Digital Nomad Visas since the program began.
 The Ministry of Affairs in the country has reported that the majority of applications have been received from Brazil, the UK, and the USA.

 If you’re an EU citizen who is considering moving to live and work in Portugal, the good news is that you don’t need any visas for working remotely in Portugal.
 You can simply find the proper accommodation, book your ticket, and fly to the country.
 In case you’re planning to spend more than three months living and working in Portugal, you will need to fill out an application in the nearest Freguesia to fill out an application and migrate your accommodation.